evkx/evkx.github.io/content/models/ds/3/3_E-Tense/_index.md

 ## Infotainment

 One type of sound system is available for the DS 3 E-Tense.
-With the , you get NULL amplifier channels and NULL speakers with a max system output of  watts.
+With the , you get NULL speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the DS 3 E-Tense supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.